To know oneself.

 v3: The Poverty Within

 V3 is a Master Verse that sets the tone for what is to come.
 We are told that if we do not know ourselves then 'we shall live in poverty' and, worse still, 'we are that poverty'.
 This is evocative stuff.
 The idea that our inner world is a place of poverty is not something we would necessarily identify with but it is uniquely insightful.
-In our modern world we have an epidemic of mental health issues all sourced from the 'inner poverty' Jesus references.
+In our modern world we have an epidemic of mental health issues all sourced from not knowing who and what we are.
+Thomas answers these questions in a unique and creative way.

 The idea of knowing oneself has a very specific meaning in Thomas.
-It is sometimes translated as a 'transformation of our Knowing'.
+It is sometimes translated as a 'transformation of our knowing'.
 This is a knowing that transcends our intellect and senses, a knowing rooted in something beyond societal norms.
-Throughout Thomas we are encouraged to make changes to how we live our lives and in the first instance we are asked to find what I term the 'higher' self'.
+Throughout Thomas we are encouraged to view ourselves differently, to find what I reference as our unitive self.
 The route to finding this self is contained in the Gospel as a whole, every saying contributing to the unique world view Thomas conveys.